Kråkerøy speech: Background

-Excerpts from the speech
+Excerpts

 The Czechoslovak people stands before us as a freedom-loving people, who have fought bravely against invaders and oppressors of all kinds.
 We have felt a remarkable kinship with these people, sympathized with them and revered them.
 That's why it pains us so deeply to witness what is happening now.
 The communists are surely the only ones who are excited.
 They say that it is the popular will and the people who have triumphed.
 The rest of us have a hard time understanding how it could be necessary to completely disregard the parliament that the Czech people have elected.
 And we have a hard time understanding that the communists were not able to await the results of the elections that would have taken place in a few months.
 Under these circumstances, we must accept that there is no more than one reasonable explanation, namely that the Communists did not dare leave the decision to the people in free elections.

 Events in Czechoslovakia have with most Norwegians not only aroused sadness and anger - but also anxiety and a feeling of discomfort.
 The problem for Norway, as far as I can see, is primarily a domestic problem.
 There is a threat to the Norwegian people's freedom and democracy - that is the danger that the Norwegian Communist Party forever represents.
 The most important task in the fight for Norway's independence, for democracy and the rule of law is to reduce Communist Party and Communist influence as much as possible.

 We must not create a witch hunt against them.
 We will not fight them with the same methods as their Czech comrades fight their political opponents.
 The Norwegian communists will still be able to enjoy all democratic rights.
 They will be able to speak and write freely.
 No action committees from other parties will carry out purges of their editors, or among their officers.
 Their representatives in parliament and local government will be able to continue their work there until the voters in free elections replace them with others.
 And they will continue their efforts to win positions in the trade unions and use their influence to take action which disturbs our economy.
 We will fight against communism with democratic means and spiritual weapons.